nim-lang/Nim/doc/manual.md

 A Nim `string` is implicitly convertible to `cstring` for convenience.
-If a Nim string is passed to a C-style variadic proc, it is implicitly converted to `cstring` too:
+If a Nim string is passed to a C-style variadic procedure, it is implicitly converted to `cstring` too:

   ```nim
   proc printf(formatstr: cstring) {.importc: "printf", varargs,